Wrenching "Son of Saul" brings Nazi death camp to Cannes screen

 The sonderkommando had to scrub out the chambers after each use and remove the corpses, which the Nazis referred to as "pieces", to the ovens for cremation.

-The film unflinchingly shows labourers stoking the ovens with coal and shovelling ash into a river - part of the Nazis' effort to conceal their crimes.
+The film unflinchingly shows laborers stoking the ovens with coal and shoveling ash into a river - part of the Nazis' effort to conceal their crimes.

 "They were better fed but they knew that they would be exterminated after awhile," Nemes told a news conference on Friday.
 "So it was very difficult work they had to undertake, but what was important for me was...I wanted to make a film about this hellish experience in a different way."